mignatys/worlds_earthcam/README.md

 2) docker-compose up -build

-#Project description
+# Project description

 Dashboard(Demo):
 https://worlds.miglabs.org/d/ad2pz54/worlds-io?orgId=1&from=now-3h&to=now&timezone=browser

 System components:

-1app/subscription_service
+- app/subscription_service
-2)app/dahsboard_service
+- app/dahsboard_service
-3)postgres database
+- postgres database
-4)graphana dahsbard
+- graphana dahsbard

 Subscription service

 - subscribes to detections and populates detection_events table (db keeps 24 hours of data only)
 - commits batches of 300 detections to db
 - aggregates the number of times the tags were seen in the batch, then commits to preserve space